 How far to drill down

-A great analyst will drill down into the elements of the data.
+An analyst will drill down into the elements of the data.
 Then,

 they decompose each element into its parts and then refine their perspective.
 As they

 continue modeling, a comprehensive understanding emerges.
 They create visual graphics to explain the relationships and test the data.
 Once they see

 the impact of each element on the whole, they return to the top two levels

 to draw conclusions.
 Financial folks are very good at this.
 You continuously revisit your assessment, never done!
 It is hard; I am not a great analyst but I try ...